The Premier League's domestic flights dilemma

 Chelsea manager Graham Potter gave an honest appraisal of the challenges facing football, saying: "I think it's something we increasingly have to look at, because I think it's something we have to do better with.
 It's my personal opinion.
 That's not to says its straightforward because there are factors, but I think it's an area we can improve."

 Nottingham Forest were one of the clubs who shared their full data with BBC Sport.
-A spokesperson said they anticipated using flights in four of their 23 away fixtures this season and that: "the club will always use rail or road travel unless there are overwhelming logistical and sporting reasons not to do so".
+A spokesperson said they anticipated using flights in four of their 23 away fixtures this season and added: "The club will always use rail or road travel unless there are overwhelming logistical and sporting reasons not to do so."

 Many clubs reference fixture scheduling across multiple domestic and European competitions and then changes made by broadcasters with expensive TV rights - factors outside their control.

 An English Football Association statement added: "Establishing a more environmentally sustainable approach across English football is very important, and we encourage everyone in the game to help play their part.
-It is the responsibility of each club to make their own operational travel choices across all competitions, including for Premier League, EFL and Emirates FA Cup matches."
+It is the responsibility of each club to make their own operational travel choices across all competitions, including for Premier League, EFL and FA Cup matches."

 Analysis: Why has BBC Sport done this research?